 = 32

-• The outermost shell of the atom cannot accommodate more than 8 electrons, even if it has the capacity to accommodate more electrons.
+- The outermost shell of the atom cannot accommodate more than 8 electrons, even if it can accommodate more electrons.

-• Electrons in an atom do not occupy a new shell unless all the inner shells are completely filled with electrons.
+- Electrons in an atom do not occupy a new shell unless all the inner shells are filled with electrons.

 Electronic Configuration